Phone-GWP-group

 1 PETE Symbol

-Polyethylene Terephthalate is one of the most common plastics used for packaging (drinks bottles, tubs etc.).
-It is recyclable.
+Polyethylene Terephthalate is one of the most common plastics used in packaging (drinks bottles, tubs, etc.) It is recyclable.

 2 HDPE Symbol

-High-density polyethylene is another of the more common plastics, being used for milk bottles as well as toys, kitchenware and cable insulation.
-Usually recyclable.
+High-density polyethylene is another of the more common plastics, being used for milk bottles as well as toys, kitchenware, and cable insulation.
+It is usually recyclable.

 3: PVC